veritas-sot/miniApps/docs/miniApps/kobold.rst

                 format: excel
                 filename: ./export/properties.xlsx

-The parameter content specifies what to do.
-It is either properties, config, facts or hldm.
+The parameter 'content' specifies what to do.
+It is either 'properties', 'config', 'facts' or 'hldm'.
+The two jobs 'config' and 'facts' require either a profile or a username/password because these two jobs have to log on to the devices.

+You can export a device to a xlsx file using "content: device_to_xlsx".
+However, the corresponding playbook looks a little different and is described below.

 Export device properties
 ========================